Developer-Linus/100_Days_Design/README.md

 ## Day 3 - Landing page
 The prompt `What's the main focus?
 Is it for a book, an album, a mobile app, a SaaS product?
 Consider important landing page elements (Headlines, call-to-action buttons, typography, clarity, etc.)`.
 I researched on the best elements that are essential for landing page.
 Check `day3.pdf` for the design.
+ ## Day 4 - Calculation
+ The prompt `Design a calculation element or interface.
+Is it a standard calculator, a scientific one, or specialty calculator for something such as a home mortgage or auto loan?
+Is it to forecast a calculation such as for a credit score?
+Is it for a phone, a tablet, a web app?`